cuff-links/mongo/Using-Golden-Data-test-framework.md

 $> diff -ruN --unidirectional-new-file --color=always <expected_root> <actual_root>
 ```

-## Find actual outputs of test that failed.
+## Find the outputs of tests that failed.
 Parse logs and find the the expected and actual outputs for each failed test.

 **Example: (linux/macOS)**